 Eastbay Youth All-American Bowl

-Thank you to the talented athletes who submitted highlight DVDs for the 2012 games.
-The committee reviewed thousands of nominations and selected less then 50 players per game.
+Thank you to the talented athletes who are submitting highlight DVDs for the 2014 games.
+The committee has been reviewing thousands of nominations and are still in the midst of evaluations, submit yours today!
 FBU's ultimate goal is to train you in technique because technique plus talent beats talent alone.
 Stay motivated and keep working hard.